python/devguide/triaging.rst

 Components
 ''''''''''
 What part of Python is affected by the issue.
 This is a multi-select field.
-Be aware that what component is chosen may cause the issue to be auto-assigned.
+Be aware that what component is chosen may cause the issue to be auto-assigned, i.e. the issue tracker may automatically fill in the `Assigned To`_ field after you press ``Submit changes``.

 Versions
 ''''''''